emil10001/Witness/README.md

 * Thread safety
   * You need to be careful about making sure that whatever you're using this for is thread safe
 * UI/Main thread
-  * Events will be posted to background threads
+  * All events will be posted to background threads
 * Out of order
   * Events are handled in parallel, so it is possible for them to come in out of order